-CLME 8115 Summer Global Health Externship Taken bet CLME 9355 Fall Global Health Selective Taken in F CLME 9455 Winter Global Health Selective Taken in F
+CLME 8115 Summer Global Health Externship Taken between 2nd CLME 9355 Fall Global Health Selective Taken in Fall or Sprir CLME 9455 Winter Global Health Selective Taken in Fall or Sprir

 Taken between 2nd & 3rd years Taken in Fall or Spring of 3rd/4th year Taken in Fall or Spring of 3rd/4th year We offer a Global Health Track for medical students interested in global health topics and international outreach.
 The Global Health Track is designed to provide students an opportunity to explore issues in the delivery of health services in other countries, and to provide a survey of issues related to healthcare in other countries.